School Visit Preparation

 Please arrive a minimum of 15 minutes prior to the scheduled start of your school program to give students enough time to remove outerwear and go to the washroom before it begins.

 Once at the Group Entrance, please have one of your adults check in at the Group Ticketing and Information desk to make your payment.
-If you have pre-paid or paid by puchase order, you will still need to check in at the Group Ticketing and Information Desk.
-If you are paying on arrival you will pay for the number of participants indicated on your School Booking Contract unless you provided revised numbers at least 48 hours in advance by calling 204-289-2253 or by email at education [at] humanrights.ca.
+If you have pre-paid or paid by purchase order, you will still need to check in at the Group Ticketing and Information Desk.
+If you are paying on arrival, you will pay for the number of participants indicated on your School Booking Contract unless you provided revised numbers at least 48 hours in advance by email to education [at] humanrights.ca, as we require written proof of the change.
 Otherwise additional charges will apply.

-We accept cash, cheques or credit cards for school visits, with an authorized signature.
+We accept cash, cheques, Electronic Fund Transfers (EFTs) or credit cards for school visits, with an authorized signature.
 Cheques shall be made payable to the Canadian Museum for Human Rights.

 Your guide will take your group from the Group Entrance area.